ros2-gbp/plotjuggler-release/README.md

 - Simple Drag & Drop user interface.
 - Load __data from file__.
 - Connect to live __streaming__ of data.
-- Save the visualization layout and configurations to re-use them later.
+- Save the visualization layout and configurations to reuse them later.
 - Fast **OpenGL** visualization.
 - Can handle **thousands** of timeseries and **millions** of data points.
 - Transform your data using a simple editor: derivative, moving average, integral, etc…